Slavery and Human Trafficking Statement for the Financial Year Ending 31 December 2020

 - introducing appropriate contractual obligations into contracts with relevant suppliers

-- providing our Anti-Slavery and Human Trafficking Policy to our suppliers and obtaining their agreement to comply by it
+- providing our Anti-Slavery and Human Trafficking Policy to our suppliers and obtaining their agreement to comply with it

 - briefing key employees on how to identify risks of slavery in our supply chains and how to escalate them internally

-- visits to key suppliers to witness working conditions first hand
+- where possible, visits to key suppliers to witness working conditions first-hand

-- obtaining confirmation from key employees that no instances of modern slavery and human trafficking in our supply chains has been observed either during visits or otherwise
+- obtaining confirmation from key employees and suppliers that no instances of modern slavery and human trafficking in our supply chains has been observed either during visits or otherwise

 - ensuring employees are aware how to raise any suspected instances of slavery

 We confirm our commitment to prohibiting modern slavery and human trafficking in our supply chains and in any part of our businesses.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all of our business relationships and to implementing and enforcing effective systems and controls to prohibit slavery and human trafficking in our supply chains and business.

 To ensure that those companies in our supply chains comply with all obligations on anti-slavery and human trafficking, we require that all relevant suppliers are issued with, and agree to comply with, our Anti-Slavery and Human Trafficking Policy and that appropriate obligations are included in our contracts with them.
 These obligations will allow us to secure assurances that those suppliers have appropriate measures in place in relation to their own business and supply chains and commit to complying with all relevant legislation and codes of practice.

 Continuing Our Approach in 2021